-Our long-term goal is to establish a firm foundation to create innovative algorithms to systematically design resilient and intelligent controllers for a wide range of dynamical systems with nonlinear and hybrid nature.
-Examples of these systems include, but are not limited to, (1) autonomous robots for disaster response and industrial applications, (2) cooperative multiagent systems with distributed and decentralized control policies, (3) walking and running robots with human/animal morphology, (4) complex systems, and (5) wearable and rehabilitation robots like prostheses and orthoses to improve the quality of life for persons with disabilities.
+Our research goal is to establish a firm foundation to create innovative algorithms to systematically design resilient and intelligent controllers for a wide range of dynamical systems with nonlinear and hybrid nature.
+Examples of these systems include but are not limited to, (1) autonomous robots for disaster response and industrial applications, (2) cooperative multiagent systems with distributed and decentralized control policies, (3) walking and running robots with human/animal morphology, (4) complex systems, and (5) wearable and rehabilitation robots like prostheses and orthoses to improve the quality of life for persons with disabilities.

 Our research is interdisciplinary and transformative.
-It draws upon robotics, control theory, machine learning, cyber-physical systems, and optimization to transform state-of-art methods for the control of hybrid dynamical systems with two specific objectives: (1) Creating algorithms to systematically design robust and intelligent controllers for high-dimensional and complex hybrid dynamical systems; and (2) Transferring the control framework into practice with experimental and highly dynamic robotic systems in the HDSRL research laboratory.
-These algorithms will advance knowledge in the design of feedback controllers for hybrid systems arising from robotic systems.
+It draws upon robotics, control theory, optimization, machine learning, and cyber-physical systems to transform state-of-art methods for the control of hybrid dynamical systems with two specific objectives: (1) Creating algorithms to systematically design robust and intelligent controllers for high-dimensional and complex dynamical systems; and (2) Transferring the control framework into practice with experimental and highly dynamic robotic systems in the HDSRL research laboratory. .
+These algorithms advance knowledge in the design of feedback controllers for dynamical models arising from robot locomotion.
 The theoretical innovations also offer a unique opportunity to advance robotic legged locomotion, bio-inspired robotic technologies, robot-assisted walking, human-robot interaction, and high-tech tools for disaster response.